Tilea Campaign Part 33

 It occurred to him that all the enemy could presently see were stone walls, as if they were attacking an entirely undefended city.

 He wondered now whether the sight would encourage or worry them.
-The living always feared his kind – he remembered feeling that fear himself before receiving the gift of his curse.
+The living always feared his kind – he remembered feeling that fear himself before receiving the gift of vampirism.
 He laid his hand upon the stone wall, his mighty ally in this fight, and allowed himself a moment to recall his mortal years.
-What could be learned from his murky memories of that life which might help him here and now?
+What could be learned, he wondered, from his murky memories of that life which might help him here and now?
 Suddenly, however, his nascent train of thought was lost completely, as pain surged through him, sapping the unholy vigour that sustained his corpse-body in the material world.
 Clutching tight at the stone to prevent himself falling, he turned to look across the front of the gate at the wall upon the other side.

 Shaking his head in an effort to clear it, he snuck another peek at the enemy.
-More time had passed than he had thought – his pain had been quite a distraction – and they were considerably closer than the last time he looked.
+More time had passed than he had thought – his pain had been quite the distraction – for they were considerably closer than the last time he looked.
 The colossus strode ahead of all the rest, directly towards the moat.
 This intrigued Biagino, for he had watched the monstrous artefact move on two previous occasions, and knew its gait was stiff if steady, imbued with a sturdy deliberateness.
 He would be very surprised if it were able to cross the moat, for such a feat would surely require a nimbleness it did not possess?

 Beside the colossus were two of the moat bridges.
 Perhaps the enemy intended their metal giant to step over one of those?
 This too seemed an unlikely prospect, for its weight would surely splinter the timbers to send its foot into the water and so topple the whole?